 - Suicide is the most common cause of death in males under 45.

 Why establish the Australian Mental Health Prize

-Australia has led the way internationally in many aspects of mental health, such as community awareness, public advocacy and innovative services.
+Australia has led the way internationally in many aspects of mental health such as community awareness, public advocacy and innovative services.
+This includes innovative programs such as beyondblue, the national depression initiative, and headspace, the national network of youth mental health services.
 Our open public discourse involving politicians and high profile individuals occurs in few other countries.
-Programs that include beyondblue, the national depression initiative, and headspace, the national network of youth mental health services.

 The Australian Mental Health Prize will: